Pubs & restaurants

 - Golden Lion, Osmotherley, popular and unpretentious 18th century stone inn with simple yet accomplished food.
 Dogs welcome at all times.

-- Magpie Café has been in the Good Food Guide for 37 years in a row.
+- Magpie Café, Whitby, has been in the Good Food Guide for 37 years in a row.
 The menu features up to 15 varieties of fish daily.
 Eat in for commanding views of the harbour, abbey and St Mary's church or join the legendary take-away queue.

 - The Anvil Inn, Sawdon, 250 year old former forge stylishly converted and offering modern European cuisine, made using Yorkshire produce.
 Booking essential.